-Master of Divinity Non-Ordination Track (MDiv) Master of Arts in Pastoral Studies (MAPS) Master of Arts in Sacred Scriptures (MASE)
+Master of Divinity Non-Ordination Track (MDiv) Master of Arts in Pastoral Studies (MAPS)

 SAINT JOHN PAUL II INSTITUTE

 Master of Arts in John Paul II Studies

 UNIVERSITY ADMINISTRATION

 FACULTY

 The University of St. Thomas makes every effort to include in the Graduate Catalog accurate and current information on policies, programs and courses.
 However, the University reserves the right to make changes considered expedient for its general well-being or that of any of its constituencies.
 Furthermore, the provisions of the Graduate Catalog do not constitute an irrevocable contract between any student and the University, and all provisions of the Graduate Catalog remain subject to revision at any time for any reason and without prior notice.
 The Graduate Catalog is primarily an online document available at www.stthom.edu/catalog.